Our Location

 Caring for Your Dental Prosthetics

-• Store them in a container with water or denture solution when not in use to prevent drying out.
+• Store in water or a denture solution overnight.

 Conclusion